mostafijur-rahman299/AI-Learning/Basic-Defination.md

 ### What is Machine Learning?:
 ```
-Machine learning (ML) is a type of artificial intelligence (AI) focused on building computer
-systems that learn from data.
-The broad range of techniques ML encompasses enables software
-applications to improve their performance over time.
+Machine Learning, often abbreviated as ML, is a subset of artificial intelligence (AI) that focuses on the development of computer algorithms that improve automatically through experience and by the use of data.
+In simpler terms, machine learning enables computers to learn from data and make decisions or predictions without being explicitly programmed to do so.
 ```

 ### What is deep learning?: